fantastic001/phd/rm/overview.md

 # Distance metrics for graph embeddings

 # Scalability of graph embedding techniques

+In order to handle large-scale graphs, graph can be partitioned into smaller subgraphs $ G_1, G_2, \ldots, G_k$ such that $G = \bigcup_{i=1}^{k} G_i$.
+Each subgraph can be embedded independently, and the resulting embeddings can be combined to form the final embedding for the entire graph.
+This approach allows for parallel processing and reduces the computational complexity of embedding large graphs.

+Graph partitioning is NP-hard problem which is optimization problem thet involves dividing a graph into smaller subgraphs while minimizing the number of edges between the subgraphs and ensuring that each subgraph is of roughly equal size.

+Over the years, several partitioning algorithms have been presented in the literature.
+Some of them are based on evolutionary algorithms while others use spectral clustering or modularity optimization.
+The choice of partitioning algorithm can significantly impact the quality of the resulting embeddings, as it determines how well the subgraphs capture the structural properties of the original graph.

+The most notable evolutionary algorithm for graph partitioning is the memetic algorithm presented in [@romero_ruiz_memetic_2018] which combines genetic algorithm with local search technique.
+It uses Hungarian algorithm to solve the assignment problem during the crossover operation, ensuring that the offspring inherit the best traits from their parents.
+The local search technique is applied to refine the partitions and improve the overall quality of the solution.

+Another multilevel memetic algorithm is presented in [@benlic_effective_2010] which introduces a novel recombination operator that combines the best features of two parent partitions to create an offspring partition.
+The algorithm also incorporates a local search technique to refine the partitions and improve the overall quality of the solution.
+Although this approach has been shown to be computationally expensive, it produces high-quality partitions.

+Apart from evolutionary algorithms, in real networks which often exhibit community structures, community detection with balancing algorithm can be used.
+For instance, detecting communities using LFM algorithm [@lancichinetti_detecting_2009] and then creating balanced partitions by using a bin packing algorithm [@gupta_new_1999].
+This approach leverages the inherent community structure of real-world graphs to create partitions that are both balanced and have a low number of inter-partition edges.

+In case of dynamic graphs, there are several algorithms that have been proposed.
+For instance, adaptive partitioning [@vaquero_adaptive_2013] where at each iteration of vertex creation or removal, the algorithm checks if the current partitioning is still optimal.
+If not, it re-partitions the graph to ensure that the partitions remain balanced and the number of edges between partitions is minimized.
+Repartitioning is done through vertex migration, where vertices are moved from one partition to another to improve the overall quality of the partitioning.

 # Applications in software engineering
 ## Bug prediction